Find Cheap Homeowners Insurance Quotes in Your Area

 Public adjusters also cap the dollar amount their fees can reach per claim.
 Generally, public adjusters with less experience might cap their fees at $5,000 per claim.
 Experienced adjusters might cap their fees at much higher amounts, such as $10,000 or $15,000.
 For example, a public adjuster might collect a fee of $15,000 for a $350,000 claim, instead of their normal 20% fee which would amount to $70,000.
 They also might negotiate a lower percentage fee for large claims, such as property losses of $1 million or more.

 There are a number of things a policyholder can do to make sure they are hiring a good public adjuster.
 The first thing they should check is whether the public adjuster can legally practice.
 Public insurance adjusters must be licensed in every individual state they practice in.
 Like other professionals, they also must be bonded and participate in continuing education courses to maintain their licensure.
-Do not work with any other individual, such as a contractor or an attorney, that offers to provide claim adjustment services if they are not licensed to do so.
+Do not work with any other individual, such as a contractor or an attorney, that offers to provide claim adjustment services, if they are not licensed to do so.
 Practicing without a license is against the law and the license is an important benchmark of knowledge and qualification.

 It is possible that any insurance company might refuse to negotiate with a public adjuster or refuse to pay a policyholder’s desired settlement.
 In that situation, hiring an attorney and litigation would be the only option.
-Fortunately for policyholders, this is generally uncommon.
+Fortunately for policyholders, this is fairly uncommon.